davesteele/davesteele.github.io/_posts/2016-04-23-raspberry-pi-cloudprint.markdown

 for _https_ links.
 Allow these connections.
 When it asks, use the _pi_ user credentials.

-From the command line on the Pi, restart the proxy (to register the new printer) and establish Google Cloud Print authentication
+From the command line on the Pi, establish Google Cloud Print authentication
 with:

-    sudo systemctl restart cloudprintd
-    sudo cps-auth <Google account>
+    sudo cps-auth

 The output of the _cps_auth_ command will include a URL.
 Copy this URL to your browser, and use it to establish authentication.